emdgroup-liquid/liquid/src/liquid/components/ld-loading/readme.md

 # ld-loading

-Use the `ld-loading` component to indicate that the user should wait for a process to colplete.
+Use the `ld-loading` component to indicate that the user should wait for a process to complete.
 Combine it with textual information on what is going on for a better user experience.

 {% example %}
 <ld-loading></ld-loading>